 Now, the secret weapon.

-“Wrong way” goals are a bigger deal for the parents that the kids.
+Note: “Wrong way” goals are a bigger deal for the parents than the kids.
 Don’t make a big deal out of it, and if it is the only goal the child has scored this year, give him a big cheer.

 5 Rules to Live By